shapeshed/jekyll.shapeshed.com/_posts/2009-11-19-the-browser-market-is-still-broken.md

 ---
 layout: post
 title: The browser market is still broken
-excerpt: The current state of the browser market is harming the development of the web and things need to change
+description: The current state of the browser market is harming the development of the web and things need to change
 categories: [Browsers, Opinion]
 ---